aaaazam/web-portfolio/README.md

-If you want to fork this to use for yourself make sure these are done once you fork:
+Make sure these are done in order for functionality:

 Access the package.json file and update the github link to match the same github repo as you.